 So many names, cases and contacts I have made over the years.
 I suppose it could have come from any one of them, or all of them for that matter.
 I let my mind sort through the register of memories and in doing so, I smiled, realizing the absolute brilliance in the strategy of this one anonymous pink envelope author.

 He or she wasn’t satisfied with just paying it forward as so many get noticed doing these days.
 Buying someone’s coffee or meal, pitching in a buck when someone comes up short at checkout, all are wonderful displays of a caring humanity, but the power held in this tiny, pink, anonymous card trumped them all.

 Its anonymity had the power to change the world, or at least one person’s perspective of it.

-For the remainder of the day, while doing my work, I imagined names and faces of possible senders and individual reasons for their thankfulness.
+For the remainder of the day, while doing my work, I kept imagining names and faces of possible senders and individual reasons for their thankfulness.
 It could have been pretty much any one of them.
-By 6pm when I walked out of my office for home, the entire experience had changed me.
+By 6pm as I left the office for home, the entire experience had changed me.

 The cluelessness of that lunchtime mystery had put a smile on my face that remained all afternoon.

 That brilliant anonymous author of the pink envelope never meant their identity to be known.